Plarail: History

 In 1997, sharing the anniversary of the first train running in Japan, October 14 was officially designated in Japan as "Plarail Day", where a commemorative limited edition item is released each year.
 In 1999, the 40th Anniversary of the Plarail system was celebrated with the release of a tinplate version of the C53-43 locomotive and carriage, as well as a re-release of the 'Plastic Railroad Set' with a battery-powered version of the original locomotive.

 In 2008, the Hyper Guardian Series was launched.
 In 2009, the 50th Anniversary of the Plarail system was celebrated.
 A new version of the original 'Plastic Railroad Set' was released titled the 'C12 Steam Train Arch Bridge and Rail Set', and the first official Plarail Shop opened at Tokyo Station.

 In 2011, three new series were released to offer variety.
 Plarail Advance is a range of smaller trains that fit on one rail of standard Plarail track, Te-cology Plarail is a range of push along trains that light up without batteries required, and Big Plarail is a range of large trains that include a microphone to record and playback sounds.

 In Summer 2012, the Plarail Chuggington range was released, based on the television series and was retired in late 2016.

 In 2014, a series with the Disney franchise was introduced as the Disney Dream Railway was also retired in late 2019.

+Beginning in 2015, the Plarail range would introduce the long-running Shinkansen Henkei Robo Shinkalion franchise, which featured Plarail-compatible trains that transformed into giant robots.